-RESOURCE CENTRES:
+8. RESOURCE CENTRES:

-- You can find information on Scholarships and Universities and Colleges in the Career Centre in the Library. - Many scholarship applications are on-line.
+- You can find information on Scholarships and Universities and Colleges in the Career Centre. - Many scholarship applications are on-line.
 These applications are either downloaded or completed on- line for submission.
 We don't necessarily get all applications; sometimes just getting the application is part of the vetting process so read all the details of the scholarship carefully.
 If you need help obtaining an application see Ms. Bailey.
-There are charts on the board outside the library that outline information and deadlines. - There are Scholarship resource books in the Career Centre Library.
+There are charts on the board outside the library that outline information and deadlines. - There are Scholarship resource books in the Career Centre. - Check out the Scholarship Calendar under Student Info on the Mount Douglas website.